 For those who enjoy cultural travel, French Polynesia is an excellent destination.
 Settled by ancient Polynesians who arrived from Southeast Asia on outrigger canoes, each island has its own personality and tells a piece of the story.
-To help you plan a culturally-immersive trip to French Polynesia, here are some top experiences.

 1. Visit The Vanilla Plantations Of Tahaa